SimonDanisch/OpenGL.jl/README.md

 Integer/Float scalars/vectors and calls the appopriate OpenGL function. glrotate, gltranslate, and glcolor act similarly.

 See the Examples/NeHe directory in the GLUT and SDL packages for code.
+Controls are listed in the opening comments of each example.

+Mouse and joystick versions of tutorial 7 can be found in the Examples/NeHe directory.
+The joystick version is currently untested.

+(At the moment, NeHe tutorial 17 will run, but produces a glicthy output.
+I've yet to figure that out.
+It may be a while before I return to it, since fonts in 3D applications aren't terribly interesting to me.)

 Have fun!

 #Loading and using images as textures

 1. Load the image using imread from Julia's image.jl file.
+(You will need to require("image") before imread will be available in the Main namespace.)
 2. Pass the image array into glimg (automatically exported when require("OpenGL") is evaluated).
 OpenGL expects upside-down, 1D image arrays in an RGB format and glimg performs the necessary conversion on the 3D image